gazjosef/footy-tips/README.md

 <!-- [![Product Name Screen Shot][product-screenshot]](https://example.com) -->

-An app used to display a sport schedule and then allows user to select the winning team.
+User logins with name and password.

+The App displays latest fixtures in a sports schedule.

-The selection is then saved to a database.
+User selects team and the selection is stored in a database.

+The user's selection is compared against results and calculated.

 An additional page displays the user's overall score in a table compared with other user's score.

-The layout design is styled with SASS and the app is written in JavaScript and Redux.
+The layout design is styled with SASS and the app is written in JavaScript, React, Next.js and Redux.

 The backend uses Node.js, Express.js, Mongo.db.